 HandyGirl Organizers, serving clients in Los Angeles County, offers a package of 10 hours for $700, with greater discounts for larger packages.
 HandyGirl was founded in 1994, making it one of the oldest organizing businesses in the Los Angeles area.

 Also in the L.A.-area as well as Long Beach and surrounding towns, Get Organized Already!
 Inc. charges $90 per hour for one organizer, $130 for a two-person team, and $170 per hour for a three-person team.
 Prices include the removal of all unwanted items, which can save clients substantial time and money.

 In Seattle and Redmond, Washington, the services of Simplify Experts begin at $120 per hour for owner Denise Allan and $70 to $100 per hour for other team members.
 Purchases of packages of hours receive a discount, up to ten percent off a purchase of 24 hours.

-Yes, you can!
-Metropolitan Organizing ® serves residents of the Raleigh, North Carolina metropolitan area, offering home organizing, office organizing, time management, and paper and filing services.
+Yes!
+Metropolitan Organizing® serves residents of the Raleigh, North Carolina metropolitan area, offering home organizing, office organizing, time management, and paper and filing services.
 We price our services by the amount of time and the number of organizers required, so your project is finished as quickly and economically as possible.

-We charge $90 per hour for one Metropolitan Organizer and $125 per hour for me, Geralin Thomas.
-Travel up to 45 minutes from Cary, North Carolina, is included in our prices.
+We charge $90 per hour for one Metropolitan Organizer team member.
+Travel up to 45 minutes from Cary, North Carolina, is included in our pricing.
 You can read about our other options and policies here, on our How We Work page.